ADACS-Australia/swinburne-rc-docs/docs/volumes.md

 ```console
 sudo umount /dev/vdb
 ```
-Then detach the volume via the dashboard on the `Volumes > Volumes` page.
+Then detach the volume via the dashboard on the `Project > Volumes > Volumes` page.

 !!! note
     The command is `umount` not `unmount`.